-The Council's Constitution sets out transparently and comprehensively the rules controlling our business, including the Council's "executive arrangements", committee structure, codes of conduct, contract standing orders, financial regulations and council / cabinet schemes of delegation.
-The Constitution clarifies the relationship between members and officers, and the responsibilities of each party.
-We also continue to provide improved content on the governance website and through governance training sessions for managers and decision making report authors.
+The Authority's Constitution sets out transparently and comprehensively the rules controlling our business, including the Council's "executive arrangements", committee structure, codes of conduct, contract standing orders, financial regulations and council / cabinet scheme of delegation.
+The Constitution clarifies the relationship between and responsibilities of members and officers.
+The Authority continues to ensure that the governance content on the Council's website is up to date and relevant.
+A Members Portal has been created whereby members can access all relevant information to their role on line through access to a private section of the website.
+There is also governance guidance on the Authority's intranet which is available for officers relating to decision making, risk management, impact assessments and member development.